diqidoq/nerd/README.md

  + make the whole idea adaptable. don't think of it as a encapsulated entity. think of it like learning code or sociable molecules
  + BUT!
 Don't refuse proofed techniques only because they feel like legacy. php, python, perl, what works best, they all have their very true reason to exist.
  + DON'T follow every new hype.
 Be smart.
 Watch.
 Learn.
 Adapt not too early and not too late...
+ + keep the singularity, keep each rule and each method/function simple and maintainable

+### Possible APIs

+ + input validation API (extends form API to build rules and data input types, regex, unlimited)
+ + render API (creates simple data structure theming interfaces for mark up PLUGINS like html or xml or others based on requests and involved bundles)
+ + data or bundle relation API (uses cross ID database tables to create Filemaker-like relations)
+ + condition API (to build if then scenarios)
+ + form API (extends relation API)